cgarofalo/wceh-api/README.md

-# wcmtl-api
+# wceh-api
-Word Camp Montreal 2023.
+Word Camp Canada 2024.
 Plugin to demo custom API endpoints in WordPress.

 ## Installation
 1. Download the plugin as a zip file.